sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 More details coming soon!

 ### News
+May 8: You can now make your submissions on [this link](https://softconf.com/n/inlg2023/)!

 May 5: The [list of Workshops](https://inlg2023.github.io/workshops.html) is now available.

 Apr 24: [INLG 2023 Call for Shared Task proposals (Generation Challenges)](https://inlg2023.github.io/calls.html)  is open, please check out the [Calls](https://inlg2023.github.io/calls.html) tab for more information.